tofarr/schemey/README.md

 dataclasses, along with customization of said schemas.
 Schemas may then be used to validate object graphs.

-The framework is designed to be extensible, and out of the box support is provided for dataclasses, enums, timestamps and primitives.
+The general idea is that the framework should not insist on any particular data structure or paradigm - it is designed to be extensible, and out of the box support is provided for iterable types, dataclasses, enums, timestamps and primitives.

 Serialization is provided using marshy.